nglthu/English_5_1_24/CPU.md

 | |   System on Chip: increasing times of memory access.
 Need more RAM |Reduce times of memory access in chip x86.
 Optimisation of processing speed and RAM savings  |
 |Energy efficiency| Future Energy Efficiency|High Power Consumption  |

+### System on Chip

+ A system on a chip  is an integrated circuit that integrates most or all components of a computer or electronic system.

 ###  The Look
 Some of the  CPUs up to 2025.